snowplow/snowplowanalytics.com/_posts/2018-11-13-snowplow-google-cloud-storage-loader-0.1.0-released/index.md

 <h2 id="running">2.
 Running the Snowplow Google Cloud Storage Loader</h2>

-The Google Cloud Storage Loader comes as a ZIP archive, a Docker image or a [Cloud Dataflow template][template], feel free to choose the one which fits your use case the most.
+The Google Cloud Storage Loader comes as a ZIP archive, a Docker image, or a [Cloud Dataflow template][template], feel free to choose the one which fits your use case the most.

 <h3 id="template">2.1 Running through the template</h3>